 Some more museums you can tour are the Hellenic Museum, Grainger Museum, Medical History Museum and the Chinese Museum.

 You don’t need to drive long distances; there are many places to see around Melbourne in its beautiful countryside.
 Melbourne is hard to beat for the variety of attractions that you can see and things you can do within a short and nice drive from the city.

-Only one hour drive from Melbourne CBD you can taste wines, beer and drive through picturesque hills.
-With over 50 wineries in the Yarra Valley region and the most known offer on-site restaurants with wine-and-food-tastings and speciality food events throughout the year.
+Only one hour drive from Melbourne CBD, you can taste wines, and beer and drive through picturesque hills.
+With over 50 wineries in the Yarra Valley region and the most known offer on-site restaurants with wine-and-food tastings and speciality food events throughout the year.
 It is a little paradise for food lovers.

 Close nearby, you can also visit Healesville, the largest wildlife sanctuary in Southern Australia that I highly recommend visiting all native Australian animals.

 Here is my selection with all day-trips you can do alone from Melbourne city.